But it’s limited in what it can do. Sometimes trying to fit a data set into a repeated measures ANOVA requires too much data gymnastics.

 In some studies, the important predictor variables are measured on each repeat, right along with the response.

-Because of that wide-data format, there’s no way to specify that each covariate variable should only predict the
+Because of that wide-data format, there’s no way to specify that each measurement of the covariate variable should only predict the corresponding response.

 What to use instead: A marginal or mixed model can incorporate time-varying covariates.

 5. Three (or more) level models

 If the subjects themselves are not only measured multiple times, but also clustered into some other groups, you’ve got a three-level model.

 For example, you may have students measured over time, but students are also clustered within classrooms.